-Nine months ended September 30,

-Increase

-2009 2008 (Decrease)

-(in thousands)

-Net cash provided by operating activities \$ 447,916 \$ 365,683 \$ 82,233

-Net cash used in investing activities (328,285) (1,215,841) 887,556

-Net cash provided by (used in) financing activities 420,965 (601,166) 1,022,131
+Nine months ended September 30, 2009 2008 (in thousands) Increase (Decrease) Net cash provided by operating activities \$ 447,916 \$ 365,683 \$ 82,233 Net cash used in investing activities (328, 285) (1,215,841) 887,556 Net cash provided by (used in) financing activities 420,965 (601,166) 1,022,131

 Our principal source of cash flow is related to the operation of our office properties.
 The average term of our in-place tenant leases, including our unconsolidated joint ventures, is approximately 6.9 years with occupancy rates historically in the range of 92% to 98%.
-Our properties provide a relatively consistent stream of cash flow that provides us with resources to pay operating expenses, debt service and fund quarterly distribution payment requirements.
-In addition, over the past several years, we have raised capital through the sale of some of our properties, secured and unsecured borrowings and equity offerings done by Boston Properties, Inc.
+Our properties provide a relatively consistent stream of cash flow that provides us with resources to pay operating expenses, debt service and fund quarterly dividend and distribution payment requirements.
+In addition, over the past several years, we have raised capital through the sale of some of our properties, secured and unsecured borrowings and equity offerings.